s0h4m/toggle/README.md

 ###Philosophy

 A feature toggle, is a technique in software development that helps alter the state of a feature in an application dynamically.
-For more example, check out [this link.](https://en.wikipedia.org/wiki/Feature_toggle)
+For more information, check out [this link.](https://en.wikipedia.org/wiki/Feature_toggle)

 ###Example
 So say, you'd like to disable features like video (or analytics) for a certain group of users (based on api levels and devices) and enable them for the rest, you would need to do the following